joren-etw/coding-challenge/README.md

 - when you buy 5 you will not get a free product
 - when you buy 10 you will get 1 free product (5 + 1 free + 4)

+if this is false a sixth product will automatically be added.

-I know this is something that differs between users so it seemed to me this would be the best way to solve this.
+I know this is something that differs between users so it seemed to me this would be a good way to solve this.
 In a real life situation this boolean could be a usersetting.

 All data will be stored in a MySQL database to simulate a real life situation as good as possible.